jetbrains-academy/introduction_to_python/Strings/String slicing/task.md

 str[:]         # a copy of the whole array
 </code></pre>

+For more structured and detailed information, you can refer to [this Hyperskill knowledge base page](https://hyperskill.org/learn/step/6177).

 Use slicing to get `"Python"` from the `monty_python` variable.

 <div class='hint'>You can leave one of the indices empty.</div>